 The Vanguard Plan

 The logistics, transport and estates teams at Vanguard Healthcare Solutions worked closely together with the Trust’s staff to develop an out-of-the-box logistical approach.
-It meant that a mobile unit could still be an option for creating additional clinical capacity while working within the space available.
+It meant that a mobile facility could still be an option for creating additional clinical capacity while working within the space available.

 The Vanguard Solution

-Despite the challenges of finding a placement for the facility and then putting it into place in order to maximise patient flow as quickly as possible, the team installed the unit without undue disturbances.
+Despite the challenges of finding a placement for the facility and then putting it into place in order to maximise patient flow as quickly as possible, the team installed the Healthcare Space without undue disturbances.
 This allowed the Trust to continue to focus on delivering its major project.
 It also ensured that all the facilities they required to meet additional winter pressures were in place.

 Duane Passman, Director of 3Ts, said: “The Royal Sussex County Hospital is a very restricted site.
 The initial works for our major redevelopment programme exacerbated it further.
 Vanguard’s transport team did fantastic work in locating a realistic location to install the facility and in ensuring a smooth delivery.
 It allowed us to keep our focus on the 3Ts.”